Taking the World Serious

 On the day hell froze over, I was in the city, which brought me to be hunched over a double scotch, musing to myself about the condition my condition was in.
-Summer was still hanging on, like a washed-up fighter rallying in the championship rounds, and it had been all sunshine, and balmy zephyrs outside during the day.
+Summer was still hanging on, like a washed-up fighter trying to rally in the championship rounds, and it had been all sunshine, and balmy zephyrs outside during the day.
 So naturally, I’d sought out the dark, dank dungeon of Nick’s bar.
 The place was mostly empty.
 Everybody was out frolicking in the mid-60 degree weather.
 Fuck ‘em.
 Fine with me.
 Where joy most revels, grief doth most lament, know what I mean?

 The ballgame was on TV.
 Last game of the Series.
 But I wasn’t paying much attention.
 For me it was just white noise.
 I don’t really follow baseball.
 Played some when I was a kid, wasn’t very good at it.
 Was going to play Little League ball one time, but that plan when south in a nasty way and I guess it soured me on the game.
 I don’t hate it.
 I just don’t give a fuck.

 Nick DiMusio, known as Nick the Mouse, was tending bar.
 He’s quiet and quick, with clever eyes, like he’s always on cat watch.
 He and Olie Pederson, a retired CTA bus driver, were having one of their usual political discussions, po-tay-toe/po-tah-toe, and I filtered it out.
 Olie was as archtypical of the strapping Scandinavian Viking as you could possible be, and still be a paunchy, middle-aged, balding black guy .

 I had sipped about halfway through my second double, having tossed down the first one to cauterize my wound, when Shorty strutted in.
 He was a nimble, bandy-legged little Italian gnome, with sleepy eyes and thick brows arched in a permanent state of what-the-fuck-is-going-on.
 As if he’d just arrived from some other planet and couldn’t believe the stupid shit he saw here on earth, and it stunned him speechless.

 Respecting my privacy, and not wanting to appear overtly queer, he slid onto a stool a few places away from me.

 “Why not?” said Shorty.